visualjeff/msal-login-webcomponent/README.md

 # msal-login-webcomponent
-HTML5 Web Component for Implicit flow authentication.
-Includes a component for displaying user details.
+HTML5 WebComponent for Implicit flow authentication.
+Additionally includes a component for displaying user and token information.

-1. Start by Registering an app with Azure.
+1. Start by Registering an App (app registrations) with Azure Active Directory.
-2. For this new app tet your replyTo url to http://localhost:4200
+2. For this new App, set the reply URL's to http://localhost:4200
-3. Configure the component for authentication by updating the button attributes in index.html:
+3. Configure the webcomponent for authentication by updating the button attributes (clientId and resource) in index.html:

 ```
 <button